Accessibility Tools

 Types of Infusions

 There are different types of infusion available depending on your condition.
-They include but are not limited to:
+Infusions offered at our offices include:

 • Antibiotics, antifungals or antiviral infusions: Helps in fighting and destroying microorganisms such as bacteria, fungi or viruses.